Quantile Regression with Censoring and Endogeneity: Censored Quantile Instrumental Variable Regression

 To make estimation both practical and realistic, we impose a flexible semiparametric restriction on the functional form of the conditional quantile function in (\ref{2.2}).
 In particular, we assume that

 where $x(D,W,V)$ is a vector of transformations of the initial regressors $(D,W,V)$. \ The transformations could be, for example, polynomial, trigonometric, B-spline or other basis functions that have good approximating properties for economic problems.
-An important property of this functional form is linearity in parameters, which is very convenient for computation.
+For the control variable, it is convenient to take a strictly monotonic transformation to adjust the location and scale (Newey, 2009), and to include interactions with the basis of $D$ and $W$ to account for nonseparabilities.\footnote{For example, the transformation $\Phi^{-1}(V),$ where $\Phi$ is the distribution function of the standard normal, yields the control variable in the system (\ref{eq: normal1})--(\ref{eq: normal2}).} An important property of this functional form is linearity in parameters, which is very convenient for computation.
 The resulting conditional quantile function of the censored random variable

 is given by

 This is the standard functional form for the censored quantile regression (CQR) first derived by Powell (1984) in the exogenous case.

 Given a random sample $\{Y_i,D_i,W_i,Z_i,C_i\}_{i = 1}^{n}$, we form the estimator for the parameter $\beta_0(u)$ as